maths/moodle-qbank_gitsync/doc/createwholecourserepo.md

 Along with the "scratch-course" directory, there should be a directory created by the script for each of the quizzes with names in the format "scratch-course_quiz_sanitised-quiz-name".

 For Moodle 5+, there is no longer a course context question bank.
 Questions are contained in module level question banks.
-GitSync can be made to treat a course with a single question bank like an old course, however.
+Gitsync can be made to treat a course with a single question bank like an old course, however.
 Add `-l "module"` to the command line parameters and `cmid` from the URL of the question bank as `--instanceid`.

 `php createwholecourserepo.php -l 'module' -n 7 -d 'moodle-5/scratch-course'`